-- (a) Public Service/Interest: Does the activity fall into one of the three (3) distinction categories (Pro Bono, Community Service, or Public Service)? - (b) Volunteer: Did the student receive any compensation (including class credit) for the work other than reimbursement for expenses or costs? - (c) Procedure: Was the activity approved in advance?
+(a) Public Service/Interest: Does the activity fall into one of the three (3) distinction categories (Pro Bono, Community Service, or Public Service)?

+- (b) Volunteer: Did the student receive any compensation (including class credit) for the work other than reimbursement for expenses or costs? - (c) Procedure: Was the activity approved in advance?
 Were hours submitted in a timely fashion, on the proper form, and verified by a qualified supervisor?

-The determination of whether the activity will qualify for credit will be made by the Director of Public Interest Programs.
+The determination of whether an activity qualifies for Public Interest Society Fellowship will be made by the Director of Public Interest Programs.